eclifford/generator-testudo/README.md

 ![Testudo](http://gb.fotolibra.com/images/previews/50037-roman-soldiers-in-testudo-formation-illustration.jpeg)

 > Testudo is a Yeoman based project scaffolder for the building of modern, modular, testable web applications.
-Testudo has first class support for all of the modern tools you know and love such as RequireJS, CoffeeScript, Karma, Grunt, Bower, SASS, Styus and many more.
+Testudo has first class support for all of the modern tools you know and love such as RequireJS, CoffeeScript, Karma, Grunt, Bower, SASS, Stylus and many more.

 ## Quick Start